vultr/terraform-provider-vultr/website/docs/d/load_balancer.html.markdown

 * `ipv6` - IPv6 address for your load balancer.
 * `health_check` - Defines the way load balancers should check for health.
 The configuration of a `health_check` is listed below.
 * `forwarding_rules` - Defines the forwarding rules for a load balancer.
 The configuration of a `forwarding_rules` is listened below.
-* `source` - (Required) IP address with subnet that is allowed through the firewall.
-You may also pass in `cloudflare` which will allow only CloudFlares IP range.
+* `private_network` - Defines the private network the load balancer is attached to.

 `health_check` supports the following